 “[There is] … disaster fatigue combined with some numbness that this is the new normal.
 It’s kind of like Trump; he’s exhausting but you just have to recalibrate and be ok – otherwise you are not and that’s unhealthy”.

 She makes a good point, an excellent point.
-Trump is also an ongoing disaster, one for which we need to remain vigilant, though some moments and some days can feel normal (especially if you don’t read or listen to the news that day).
-One can even feel on any given day almost killed with delight by some other wonderful aspect of life re-generating and showing up as an unexpected gift.
+Trump is also an ongoing disaster, one for which I need to remain vigilant, though some moments and some days can feel normal (especially if I don’t read or listen to the news that day).
+I can even feel on any given day almost killed with delight by some other wonderful aspect of life re-generating and showing up as an unexpected gift.
 Jim wrote me that he’d written about feeling almost killed with delight by our New Year’s Eve.
 I felt the same.

 Today, in Emeryville.
 At first glance it was a rather mundane, modern apartment complex.
 But then I noticed — squares and stairs and zigzags and boxes and clean lines, diagonal and criss-crossing, all modern, grey, black and white, and then the tree branches in front, curved and “messy” lines everywhere.
 I had the experience of being “almost killed with delight”.